Sabicool/Medicine/01 Disciplines/Endocrinology/Conditions/Hypocalcaemia.md

 | Free fatty acids | Increase in free fatty acids = decreased ionised calcium      |

 ![[Hypercalcaemia#Physiology of Calcium Homeostasis]]
+# Clinical Features
+- Chvostek sign is the twicth elicited by tapping over the facial nerve.
+- Trousseau is the carpopedal spasm in response to overlong BP cuff inflation.
 # Investigations
 - Correcting $\ce{Ca+}$ for albumin, however evidence demonstrates that formulas actually perform worse than uncorrected calcium levels
 $$